usherlabs/usher-referrals/packages/app/README.md

 ## Introduction

-This package contains the code to spin up a Next.js app that runs on Usher, providing a user-friendly interface for managing and interacting with Usher functionalities.
-The app not only serves as a front-end solution for the Usher Core but also spins up endpoints to communicate with this Usher node.
+Spin up the Usher Next.js app to deliver a user-friendly interface for your Partner Network participants.

 ## How to run it?